Social distancing with the Optimal Steps Model: Introduction

+In this study, we try to find parameter values that allow us to simulate social distancing.
+For that purpose, we will use the implementation of the optimal steps model in the free open-source pedestrian dynamics simulator \textit{Vadere}\footnote{see \url{https://www.vadere.org/} and~\cite{kleinmeier-2019-cdyn}}.
+In the following, we will denote with capital letters the OSM or OSM as implemented in \textit{Vadere}, while small letters refer to the model class.

-For this, we look at a classic bottleneck scenario.
-We argue, that this scenario is particularly suitable, because many geometries in the built environment can be interpreted as a sequence of bottlenecks.
-We also consider different desired social distances, which we define trough the Euclidean distance between the centers of agents.
+We look at a classic bottleneck scenario.
+We argue that this scenario is particularly interesting because many geometries in the built environment can be interpreted as a sequence of bottlenecks.
+We also consider different desired social distances, which we define through the Euclidean distance between the centers of the agents.
 Agents in \textit{Vadere} are represented by circles.
 We call \textit{contact} any violation of the desired social distance, even for the shortest time.

-We investigate two use cases: \\ \begin{itemize} \item Use case 1: Social distance as lower bound.
+We investigate two use cases: \\ \begin{itemize} \item Use case 1: Social distance as a lower bound.
 In this use case, the social distance value must never be violated.
 As a consequence, if we find such a parameter combination, there are no contacts at all.
 In other words, we interpret the social distance as a lower bound of the actual distances kept by the agents. \item Use case 2: Social distance as target distance.
-In this use case, we accept temporal violation of the distance requirement, that is, contacts.
-In other words, we interpret the desired social distance as an average distance. \end{itemize}
+In this use case, we accept a temporal violation $(\leq10s)$ of the distance requirement, that is, contacts. \end{itemize}

 For both use cases, agents need to keep larger distances than before.
-In the Optimal Steps Model, personal distance is modeled by introducing \lq repulsion\rq{} between agents, or less physically interpreted, the utility of a position decreases when an agent approaches another agent.
+In the OSM, personal distance is modeled by introducing \lq repulsion\rq{} between agents, or less physically interpreted, the utility of a position decreases when an agent approaches another agent.
 The repulsion (or utility drop) is captured by a so-called potential function.
 Hence, we need to find appropriate parameters of the potential function to strengthen the repulsion between agents.